Expanded Family & Medical Leave Act

 As part of the application process, employees will need to provide basic information related to their child care situation, including certifying that no other person (such as a co-parent) will be providing child care during the period the employee is receiving FMLA.
 Employees with a child older than 14 whose care occurs during daylight hours will be asked to attach a statement that special circumstances exist requiring that the employee provide care.

-All positions within medical centers and Hall Health and some positions within the School of Medicine and School of Pharmacy are ineligible for Emergency Sick Time Off and Expanded FMLA as they are critical to maintaining operations during the public health emergency.
-While ineligible for these new temporary leave types, these positions have access to worker’s compensation and administrative leave for COVID-related reasons:
+As of September 16, 2020, certain positions within the medical centers, Hall Health, Rubenstein Pharmacy, and some positions within the School of Medicine and School of Pharmacy listed on this FFCRA Exempt Job Profile list remain ineligible for Emergency Paid Sick Time Off and Expanded FMLA as they either meet the healthcare provider or emergency responder definition or are critical to maintaining operations during the public health emergency.
+While ineligible for FFCRA, these positions have access to worker’s compensation and administrative leave for COVID-related reasons.

 Amount and pay